The 19th century

 - Prevent crumbling of the paintings by securing the edges with cement, and sometimes by filling up gaps with plaster or cement.

 - Detach the paintings from the wall, fasten them on a panel, and attach the panel to the same wall using metal hooks.
 The detaching can be done in three ways.
 Stacco a massello means that all plaster and the wall behind it is removed.
 This never happened in Ostia.
 With the strappo-technique only the thin top layer with the paint is removed.
 This too was not done in Ostia.
 Instead the "normal" stacco-technique was used.
 First the painting is covered with cloth that is attached to the painting with a glue.
 With knives or saws the edge is created of the part that will be detached.
 Then a modern panel is set against the cloth.
 The cloth is wider and higher than the panel and the parts that are sticking out are folded back and nailed to the modern panel.
-Then the painting, cloth and panel are carefully separated from the wall with long iron bars, a procedure during which the painting may be damaged.
+Then the painting, cloth and panel are carefully separated from the wall with long iron bars, a procedure during which the wall and painting may be damaged.
 In the store rooms most of the ancient plaster behind the paint is removed.
 The remaining millimeters are then attached to a modern panel, and the cloth is removed.

 Once the paintings had been detached they could be left in situ or taken to the museum or store rooms.
 Obviously we would like to know about each painting that is no longer in situ, in which building it was found, in which room and on which wall.
 But in many cases we do not know this, or have only partial information, or are provided with incorrect information.
 To some extent this is due to the frantic work in the years 1938-1942, when a large part of Ostia was excavated with only meagre documentation.
 But also after the Second World War, paintings were often taken to the store rooms without recording their location.Sources